ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-iam.md

 By default, ALL requests to use a resource are denied - *default deny*.
 All *allows* override any default denies.
 All *explicit denies* override allows.

+## Rotating Credentials

+Rotating keys is a big part of security...

+Roles use STS to automatically get access to AWS resources and rotate credentials several times a day.
+From an EC2 instance you can retrieve the information from the instance meta-data.

+## Instance Profiles
+Instance profiles are wrappers around an IAM role that will be passed to an EC2 instance.
+When an EC2 instance is created from the console the instance profile is created automatically; from the CLI you would need to create this and use it automatically

 # Resources